ResearchObject/ro-crate/docs/in-use/index.md

 ## WorkflowHub

-[Workflow Hub](https://about.workflowhub.eu/) imports and exports [Workflow RO-Crates](https://about.workflowhub.eu/Workflow-RO-Crate/), which are a specialization of RO Crate for packaging an executable workflow with all necessary documentation.
+[Workflow Hub](https://about.workflowhub.eu/) imports and exports [Workflow RO-Crates](https://about.workflowhub.eu/Workflow-RO-Crate/), using it as an exchange format.
+They are a specialization of RO-Crate for packaging an executable workflow with all necessary documentation.
 It is aligned with, and intends to strictly extend, the more general [Bioschemas ComputationalWorkflow profile](https://bioschemas.org/profiles/ComputationalWorkflow/1.0-RELEASE/).

-WorkflowHub uses Workflow RO Crates as an exchange format for users to upload a packaged workflow.

 ## Life Monitor

-[Life Monitor](life_monitor) uses RO-Crate as an exchange format for the description of test suites associated with workflows.
+[Life Monitor](life_monitor) uses RO-Crate as an exchange format for describing test suites associated with workflows.
 To this end, the Life Monitor team is developing an extension to the [Workflow RO-Crate specification](https://about.workflowhub.eu/Workflow-RO-Crate/) to support the inclusion of metadata related to the testing of computational workflows stored in the crate.

 ## Arkisto